BFBCOIN/bfbcoin-core/README.md

-In the fictional world of Westeros, bfbs are used as messengers who carry statements of truth. bfb is a use case specific blockchain designed to carry statements of truth about who owns what assets.
+In the fictional world of Westeros, bfb are used as messengers who carry statements of truth. bfb is a use case specific blockchain designed to carry statements of truth about who owns what assets.